igorcasmarques/igorcasmarques.github.io/my-story/1-from-curitiba-to-provo.md

 ### Money stress

-I worked all 20 weekly hours that my immigration status allowed me to, but money was still always tight.
+My student visa allowed me to work 20 weekly hours, and I worked all 20 hours every week, but money was still always tight.
 At some point in the fall of '06, the little cash my mother had left me ran out, and I realized that it was hard to make my money stretch all the way to the next paycheque.
 I started skipping breakfast and supper and set aside a $8-10 budget for a daily midday meal.
 Taco Bell and Little Ceasar's gave me the best bank for my buck, and that's what I mostly ate during that first year in university.

 On Sundays, I went to my aunt's after church to enjoy my only decent, home-cooked meal all week.
 I also visited my cousins who lived nearby during the week to scavenge their leftovers.
 With their permission, of course.